US vows 'Russia will bear the consequences' with 'devastating' sanctions

-The US president, UK Prime Minister and EU leaders have vowed to target Russian banks, companies, military and energy sector, with France saying it will respond “without weakness, with cold blood”.
+The US President, British Prime Minister and EU leaders have vowed to target Russian banks, companies, military and energy sector, with France saying it will respond “without weakness, with cold blood”.

-In an address on Friday morning (Australian time), US President Joe Biden said a coalition representing more than half the world’s economies, including France, Germany, the UK, Australia and New Zealand, would cut off Russian banks and freeze assets.
+In an address on Friday morning (Australian time), Mr Biden said a coalition representing more than half the world’s economies, including France, Germany, Britain, Australia and New Zealand, would cut off Russian banks and freeze assets.

 Mr Biden said Russia would have to “bear the consequences” of its “naked aggression” and for “Putin’s desire for empire by any means necessary” having started a “war without a cause”.

-The sanctions include limiting Russia’s ability to do business in dollars, euros, pounds and yen and impairing their ability to compete in the 21st century economy.
+The sanctions include limiting Russia’s ability to do business in dollars, euros, pounds and yen and impairing its ability to compete in the 21st century economy.

 “We’re also blocking four more major banks.
-That means every asset they have in America will be frozen,” said Mr Biden.
+That means every asset they have in America will be frozen,” Mr Biden said.

 “It’s going to take time and we have to show resolve, so he knows what is coming.
 So the people of Russia know what he’s brought on them.
 That’s what this is all about.
 This is going to take time.”